TGGamer1/Dots/README.md

 # Dots — Multi-Distro Bootstrap

 This repository automates setting up your terminal workflow and dotfiles across multiple Linux distributions.
-It works on Arch, Debian/Ubuntu, Fedora, NixOS, and even supports Brew and Flatpak.
+It works on Arch, Debian/Ubuntu, Fedora, NixOS(No idea how it will behave), and even supports Brew and Flatpak.

 **The User is advised to read the endire README.**